justaasocialtech/port-scan/README.md

-# Lufa
+# port scan

-Lufa is a lightweight, efficient tool designed for network scanning and port checking within the Kali Linux environment.
+port scan is a lightweight, efficient tool designed for network scanning and port checking within the Kali Linux environment.

 ## Features
 * **Network Scanning:** Quickly identify active hosts on your network.